 We spend our first day on the largest of the islands in the Fijian Archipelago, Viti Levu.
 We’ll stop at beautiful sand dunes at a national park where we will shake off our jet lag with a leisurely hike, and even have the opportunity to jump and play on the dunes!
 Our first afternoon we will visit the most beautiful beach on the island to relax, swim, and get acquainted with island life.
 After a fun day exploring the main island we will head back to our beautiful resort, right on the beach with an incredible sunset view.

 DAYS 4 – 15: YASAWA ISLANDS

-Our trip will also involve day trips to the neighboring islands for village visits where you will spend time having lunch and connecting with local families, some of whom may never have traveled further than 20 miles from the island in their entire lives.
+Our program will also involve day trips to the neighboring islands for village visits where you will spend time connecting with local families, some of whom may never have traveled further than 20 miles from the island in their entire lives.
+Many of the students from the school we partner with live in these villages, so you will be able to spend some time with the children outside of school and see what daily life for them is like!

-Then we travel by catamaran to our second stop, Drawaqa Island to enjoy snorkeling and scuba diving in its world-class house reef.
-Laze around on an inner tube taking in the amazing sunset from the aptly named sunset beach, before a bonfire on the beach at night under a canopy of stars.
 The morning after we arrive, if we are lucky, we will be greeted by the furious drumming signaling that manta rays have been spotted feeding in the channel just off the shore.
-We will throw on our wetsuits and snorkel gear, board a boat, and jump into the current for the adrenaline rush of a lifetime: a swim above and next to these gentle, majestic animals whose wingspans can reach up to twenty feet!
+We will throw on our snorkel gear, board a boat, and jump into the current to swim above and next to these gentle, majestic animals whose wingspans can reach up to twenty feet!